junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — Introduced in House
 - 2017-01-30 — Referred to the House Committee on Natural Resources.
 - 2017-01-30 — Rules Committee Resolution H. Res.
 70 Reported to House.
 Rule provides for consideration of H.J.
 Res.
 38 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
+- 2017-01-31 — Rule H. Res.
+70 passed House.
+- 2017-02-01 — Considered as unfinished business. (consideration: CR H859)
+- 2017-02-01 — Considered under the provisions of rule H. Res.
+70. (consideration: CR H840-848)
+- 2017-02-01 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+38.
+- 2017-02-01 — Measure laid before Senate by motion. (consideration: CR S562-574)
+- 2017-02-01 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+56 - 42.
+Record Vote Number: 42. (consideration: CR S561-562)
+- 2017-02-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-02-01 — On passage Passed by the Yeas and Nays: 228 - 194 (Roll no. 73). (text: CR H840)
+- 2017-02-01 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.J.Res.
+38, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. Grijalva demanded the yeas and nays and the Chair postponed further proceedings on passage until a time to be announced.
+- 2017-02-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 228 - 194 (Roll no. 73).(text: CR H840)
+- 2017-02-01 — Received in the Senate, read twice.
+- 2017-02-01 — Rule provides for consideration of H.J.
+Res.
+38 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+- 2017-02-01 — The previous question was ordered pursuant to the rule. (consideration: CR H848)